rileyky1/Election_Analysis/README.md

 This project is an audit of a recent local congressional election in Colorado.
 The analysis contains the following completed tasks:

 1. Calculate the total number of votes cast.
-2. Get a complete list of candidadtes who received votes.
+2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate received.
 5. Determine the winner of the election based on popular vote.